Toronto Eaton Centre: Food courts

 As part of a $120 million renovation, the Eaton Centre replaced the aging food courts at each end of the mall with one larger new food court in the north, which opened in September 2011, and a relocated and expanded Richtree Market restaurant at the south end, which opened on September 9, 2013.
-However, Richtree Market permanently closed on March 9, 2020, amid the early stages of the COVID-19 pandemic in Toronto.
+However, Richtree Market permanently closed on March 9, 2020, amid the early stages of the COVID-19 pandemic in Toronto and was replaced with Queen's Cross Food Hall.

 Urban Eatery

 The new north food court, the Urban Eatery, located under Level 1, features typical food court outlets, outlets of smaller Toronto-based chains, and international-style cuisine.
 There are 900 seats spread over more than 45000 ft2 and 24 outlets within the Eatery.
-Some of the more notable restaurants in the Eatery include A&W, Chick-fil-A, KFC, McDonald's, New York Fries, Sbarro, Subway, and Tim Hortons.
+Some of the more notable restaurants in the Eatery include A&W, Chick-fil-A, KFC, McDonald's, New York Fries, Sbarro, and Tim Hortons.

 Disposable packaging has been mostly replaced with cutlery and plastic cups and dishes; the area began with over 100,000 dishes and 20,000 cups.
 There are no garbage or recycling receptacles in the Urban Eatery; patrons bring their food trays to staffed collection stations, where items are sorted.
 A pulping machine makes 90 percent of the mall's food waste pulpable, and a solid waste compactor reduces the content of 50 bags of garbage into no more than two bags of pulp.

 Canadian sporting goods retailer Sport Chek is the only non-food retailer located in the Urban Eatery.